Alginic acid: Forms

-Alginates from different species of brown seaweed vary in their chemical structure resulting in different physical properties of alginates.
+Alginates from different species of brown seaweed vary in their chemical structure, resulting in different physical properties of alginates.
 Some species yield an alginate that gives a strong gel, another a weaker gel, some may produce a cream or white alginate, while others are difficult to gel and are best used for technical applications where color does not matter.

-Commercial grade alginate are extracted from giant kelp Macrocystis pyrifera, Ascophyllum nodosum, and types of Laminaria.
+Commercial grade alginate is extracted from giant kelp Macrocystis pyrifera, Ascophyllum nodosum, and types of Laminaria.
 Alginates are also produced by two bacterial genera Pseudomonas and Azotobacter, which played a major role in the unravelling of its biosynthesis pathway.
 Bacterial alginates are useful for the production of micro- or nanostructures suitable for medical applications.

 Sodium alginate (NaC6H7O6) is the sodium salt of alginic acid.
 Sodium alginate is a gum.

 Potassium alginate (KC6H7O6) is the potassium salt of alginic acid.

-Calcium alginate (CaC12H14O12), is made from sodium alginate from which the sodium ion has been removed and replaced with calcium (ion exchange).
+Calcium alginate (CaC12H14O12) is the calcium salt of alginic acid.
+It is made by replacing the sodium ion in sodium alginate with a calcium ion (ion exchange).